GenderMag currently has three personas: Abi, Pat, and Tim. This document shows the foundations behind them.

 c The stereotype of gender differences in mathematics performance has been debunked in recent years: controlling for stereotype threat shows no statistical gender differences in math performance [ 16].
 To avoid evaluators inappropriately invoking that stereotype, we have made explicit that all four personas are good at math and enjoy math.
 The "numbers person" phrase is a verbatim quote from an interview with a woman accountant .

-from their enjoyment of the technology for its own sake.
-This difference can affect which features of problem-solving software different individuals choose to use.
+from their enjoyment of the technology for its own sake, and many people's motivations, no matter what their genders, are a mix.
+Differences in motivations can affect which features of problem-solving software different individuals choose to use.
 Sources: [5, 6,

 10, 20, 21, 24, 28, 37].